fbpx

 Table of Contents

 No criteria for admission will be used except the completed application.
-The application may be completed online through our website., unless a family is unable to access the site.
-In that case, we will provide a paper application to parents when requested.
-The application will include the student’s name, parent/guardian names, current address of student, phone number of parent/guardian, email of parent/guardian, county of residence, current grade level, their grade level for the coming year, student’s date of birth, the name of any siblings already enrolled at the school, declaration of the student’s residence in the state of North Carolina, confirmation of access to email, parent email address and an indication as to how the family would like their children entered into the lottery.
+The application must be completed online through our website (or by paper request if needed).
+The application will ask for the student’s full name, parent/guardian(s) full name(s), student’s current address in North Carolina, parent/guardian’s phone number and email address, student’s county of residence, student’s current grade level and their grade level for the coming school year, student’s date of birth, the name(s) of any siblings currently enrolled at SCSA, a declaration confirming the student’s residence in the state of North Carolina, confirmation of access to email, and an indication as to how the family would like their children entered into the lottery.

 Grade Level for the Lottery Application